dailybruin/classifieds/README.md

 1. Upload the classifieds folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+## Usage

+Using the new Classifieds menu in the Admin pages, you can upload an XML file, preview the new ads, and insert them as posts (either keeping or erasing all existing).

 ## Changelog

 ### 0.5 #